Key takeaways

 Source: PitchBook | LCD; Morningstar LSTA US Leveraged Loan Index • Data through Feb.
 6, 2026

 Another PitchBook analysis noted a record $25 billion of speculative-rated software loans trading below 80 cents as of January 31.
 10 “Speculative-rated” generally means below investment grade, which can make borrowers more sensitive to tighter financing conditions.
-These pockets of stress can coexist with steadier conditions elsewhere, which is why diversification and security selection still matter.
+These pockets of stress can coexist with steadier conditions elsewhere, so diversification and security selection remain important.

 How investors can manage private credit risk

 Two definitions help keep risk discussions grounded.
 “Maturity” describes how long a loan lasts before the borrower must repay it, while “liquidity” describes how quickly an investor can convert an investment to cash without taking a large discount.
-Problems tend to arise when a fund offers frequent withdrawals but holds loans that are not easily sold on demand, particularly during volatile markets.
+Problems tend to arise when a fund offers frequent withdrawals but holds loans the fund cannot easily sell on demand, particularly during volatile markets.

 Investors can also manage risk by favoring loans that sit closer to the front of the repayment line.
 “First lien” means the lender is first in line on pledged collateral if a borrower runs into trouble, while “senior secured” generally means the loan is backed by collateral and ranks ahead of more junior debt.
-These features can improve recovery prospects, but diversification and manager discipline still matter because credit risk can never be fully removed.
-Across all these features, diversification and active credit management can help investors stay focused on the goals of income, resilience and long-term opportunity.
+These features can improve recovery prospects, but diversification and manager discipline remain essential because credit risk can never be eliminated.
+Across all these features, diversification and active credit management can help investors reach the goals of income, resilience and long-term opportunity.

 FAQs